MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-physicaldisk.md

 ```

 ### -HealthStatus

-Specifies the health status of physical disks to get.
+Specifies the **health status** of physical disks to get.
 The acceptable values for this parameter are:

 - Healthy
 - Unhealthy
 - Unknown
 - Warning

+Refers to the SMART counters present in all hard drives.
+This information can be used to take action to, for example, replace or repair a disk.

 ```yaml
 Type: PhysicalDiskHealthStatus